open-contracting/standard/docs/guidance/publish/change_history.md

 ### Contract Amendment

 Due to unforeseen complications with subsistence in the area of the works, the procuring entity and the supplier agree to a contract extension to cover the additional time and cost required to complete the works.
-The contract register is updated with the new contract value and period and a modification notice is issued, this is represented in OCDS as a new release with the 'contractAmendment' tag.
+The procurement system is updated with the new contract value and period and a modification notice is issued, this is represented in OCDS as a new release with the 'contractAmendment' tag.

 Refer to the amendments worked example for more information on how contract amendments are modelled in OCDS.